Debt of Bones

-Debt of Bones is a short novel by Terry Goodkind.
-It was first published in the August 1998 anthology Legends then later published as a stand-alone book in hardcover in 2001 and in paperback in 2004.
+Debt of Bones is a short novel by Terry Goodkind, first published in the August 1998 anthology Legends.
+It was later published as a stand-alone book in hardcover in 2001, and in paperback in 2004.

+The book functions as a prequel to the Sword of Truth series.
+It served as the inspiration for the television series Legend of the Seeker.

 Plot summary

-During the war against D'Hara, a young woman meets with Zeddicus Zu'l Zorander, Wizard of the First Order, so that she can force him to pay a debt of bones he owes her and save her child.
-In so doing, she initiates the series of events leading up to the end of the war with D'Hara and the division of the Westlands, Midlands, and D'Hara by the boundaries.
+During the war against D'Hara, a young peasant woman named Abby meets with Zeddicus Zu'l Zorander, Wizard of the First Order, the most powerful man in all the land.
+The young woman demands that Zedd pay a debt of bones that is owed to her according to an ancient agreement.
+Abby needs the bones in order to save her dying child, however Zedd cannot fulfill this request without forsaking his duties as a wizard.
+Abby and Zedd end up in a desperate fight to save a child's life, all in the middle of a raging war in which Zedd is a key leader.
+On their quest, they ultimately initiate the series of events leading up to the end of the war with D'Hara and the division of the Westlands, Midlands, and D'Hara by the boundaries.